JohnDoe-collab-stack/RevHalt/REadme.md

 - Rev is not merely "bigger" than PA/ZFC — it is **what they lack**
 - Truth and provability are not opposed — they are **complementary**

-The theorem `T3_strong` proves that this complementarity is **rich**: there exist infinitely many disjoint directions of extension, not just one.
-Rev is a **structured source of completion**, not an amorphous "everything else".
+The theorem `T3_strong` proves that this complementarity is **structured and rich**.
+The space of true-but-unprovable statements is not an amorphous limiting void, but a **partitioned landscape**.

+We prove the existence of **infinitely many disjoint, compatible directions** of extension.
+This means that completing a theory is not a single forced step, but a **dynamical choice** — a navigation through the geography of computational truth.

 **This concept has no classical analog.** It transforms incompleteness from a limitative statement into a structural dynamical relationship.